118th Rifle Division

 The 118th Rifle Division was thrice formed as an infantry division of the Red Army, first as part of the prewar buildup of forces.
 The first formation was based on the shtat (table of organization and equipment) of September 13, 1939.
 It was based at Kostroma through its early existence.
 After the German invasion in June 1941 it was rushed to the front as part of the 41st Rifle Corps and arrived at the Pskov Fortified Area between July 2–4.
 Under pressure from the 4th Panzer Group the division commander, Maj.
-Gen. Nikolai Mikhailovich Glovatskii, requested permission on July 8 to retreat east across the Velikaya River.
+Gen. Nikolai Mikhailovich Glovatsky, requested permission on July 8 to retreat east across the Velikaya River.
 There is some question if he received written orders and in any case the retreat fell into chaos due to a prematurely-blown bridge.
 Glovatskii was arrested on July 19, sentenced to death a week later and shot on August 3.
 The battered division had by then moved north to Gdov and came under command of 8th Army but could not be rebuilt due to a lack of replacements and on September 27 it was disbanded.

 A new division began forming in the Gorki Oblast of Moscow Military District in January 1942 based on the shtat of December 6, 1941 and was soon numbered as the second formation of the 118th.
 It spent a full six months in formation and training before it was assigned to the 31st Army in Western Front.
 It was soon committed to action in the summer offensive to eliminate the German forces in the Rzhev–Sychyovka area and contributed to the liberation of Zubtsov in late August.
 The division saw limited action in Operation Mars in November–December and in March 1943 was one of the first units to enter Rzhev as it was evacuated by German 9th Army.
 The division had performed well enough that it was redesignated as the 85th Guards Rifle Division in April, serving under the 10th Guards Army.